radixdlt/official-examples/step-by-step/15-candy-store-owned-modules/README.md

 blueprint is simpler when it owns the `GumballMachine`.
 In this version the only accessible methods to a caller are those of the `CandyStore`, which we've restricted access to where necessary.
-The `GumballMachine` methods can then only be used if the are called by the `CandyStore`.
+The `GumballMachine` methods can then only be used if they are called by the `CandyStore`.
 There is no way to access the `GumballMachine` without going through the `CandyStore` first, so we don't need to restrict the `GumballMachine` methods.